Frequently Asked Questions:

 We require a 48 hour notice on all single item orders or any flavor combination listed on our website.
 (We may be able to make exceptions.
 Please email us if you’re in a pinch to see what we can do.)

-If you are making a big order or a custom order that is not listed on the website, please give us a minimum of two week notice.
+If you are ordering 50 or more standard cupcakes, 100 or more mini cupcakes, or a super custom order that is not listed on the website, please give us a minimum of two week notice.

 Optional: There is a comments section during checkout.
 You can put any information regarding the order in this box.
 It’ll help me know who the cake is for and decide how I can decorate it to fit the occasion/theme/gender/etc.